fremail/sequelize-nested-set/README.md

 * `rootColumnName` (string, default: `root_id`) - a column name for rootId.
 Value of this option makes sense only if `hasManyRoots` is `true`.
 * `rootColumnType` (one of DataTypes.*, default: `DataTypes.INTEGER`) - a column type for rootId.
 It must be the same column type as the id column.
 Value of this option makes sense only if `hasManyRoots` is `true`.

+## API docs

+I'm trying to keep all functions good-documented, but if you want more info about the functions with examples etc., please visit API docs in [wiki](https://github.com/fremail/sequelize-nested-set/wiki).